Thundarr the Barbarian: Production

 The series was the creation of comic book writer Steve Gerber.
 Gerber and friend Martin Pasko were having dinner in the Westwood area one night during the time Gerber was developing the series.
 Gerber commented to Pasko that he had not yet decided upon a name for the wookiee-like character the network insisted be added to the series, over Gerber's objections.
 As the two walked past the gate to the UCLA campus, Pasko quipped, "Why not call him Oo-clah?"
-Pasko later became one of several screenwriters also known for their work in comics, such as Roy Thomas and Gerry Conway, to contribute to the show.
+Pasko later became one of several writers also known for their work in comics, such as Roy Thomas, to contribute to the show.
 After writing several scripts, singly and in collaboration with Gerber, Pasko became a story editor on the second season.
 Other writers included Buzz Dixon and Mark Jones.

 Comic book writer-artist Jack Kirby worked on the production design for the show.
 The main characters were designed by fellow comic book writer-artist Alex Toth.
 Toth, however, was unavailable to continue working on the show, so most of the wizards and other villains and secondary characters that appear on the show were designed by Kirby.
 He was brought onto the show at the recommendation of Gerber and Mark Evanier.

 Twenty-one half-hour episodes were produced by Ruby-Spears Productions, an animation house formed by former Hanna-Barbera head writers Joe Ruby and Ken Spears, and aired from October 1980 to October 1981 on the ABC network.
-Despite decent ratings, the show was cancelled, as Paramount wanted to make room in the programming schedule for Laverne & Shirley in the Army.
+Despite decent ratings, the show was cancelled, as ABC wanted to make room in the programming schedule for Laverne & Shirley in the Army, a Hanna-Barbera/Paramount-produced spin-off of the popular ABC sitcom Laverne & Shirley.
 Reruns of Thundarr appeared on NBC's Saturday morning lineup in 1983.